showell/meta-elm/publicity/Welcome.md

     [ ( "permuteFloats", f ) ]
 ```

-The above code doesn't require any spcial type checks.
+The above code doesn't require any special type checks.

 And you can execute it from normal Elm Space using `compute`.